Finding a good burger at Magic Kingdom is actually harder than you may think.

 Cosmic Ray’s is the place to find Disney’s seasonal burger recipes that pack a punch.
 They’re better than the usual cheeseburgers and topped with loads of unique flavors.
 It’s a great choice located at a easy in-and-out quick service location, sure to satisfy your taste buds.

 Why we like it: Cosmic Ray’s takes their classic 1/3 lb Angus Burger and turns it into a seasonal specialty.
 They’ve had everything from Mickey’s Cheeseburger: topped with Macaroni and Cheese, American Cheese, Cheese Sauce, Flaming Hot Cheese Dust and Bacon on a Mickey Mouse bun, to the Bayou Burger: made with Jalapeno Pimiento Cheese, Andouille Sausage, and Garlic Pickles.
 The beauty is really found in the sheer amount of ingredients they can load on these burgers.

-The side: French fries are the side of choice.
+The side: French fries are the side of choice but they cost extra.